Thursday 24th July 2014

 |Text too small?|

-In his one-page statement today, Wheeler noted the decline in export prices for dairy products and timber, saying that "would reduce primary sector incomes over the coming year".
+Wheeler also noted the decline in export prices for dairy products and timber, saying that “would reduce primary sector incomes over the coming year.”

-"With the exchange rate yet to adjust to weakening commodity prices, the level of the New Zealand dollar is unjustified and unsustainable and there is potential for a significant fall," Wheeler said.
+“With the exchange rate yet to adjust to weakening commodity prices, the level of the New Zealand dollar is unjustified and unsustainable and there is potential for a significant fall,” he said.